lcthomas/engl6000f24/course-calendar.md

 ## Week 12: Teaching
 ### Monday, November 11
 - Teaching an FWS, the Knight Institute Summer Training Program, navigating teaching along with coursework, teaching resources at Cornell
+- Visit from Emily Parsons and Katrina Overton about teaching applications
 - Visit from Kate McCullough, Director of Graduate Student Teaching

 ## Week 13: Academic Jobs